bush-da/Yeha/README.md

 - **Post Engagement**: Track likes on posts and follow user activity.
 - **Search and Browse**: Browse content by tags, search for articles, and explore trending topics.

+## 💡Technical Details
+Database Design:

+The database uses a relational model with SQLAlchemy to handle users, posts, tags, and likes.
+Here's an overview of the key relationships:

+    User ↔ Posts: A one-to-many relationship allows users to author multiple posts.
+Each post tracks its creator using author_id.
+    Posts ↔ Tags: A many-to-many relationship where posts can have multiple tags, enabling effective content categorization.
+    Posts ↔ Likes: We track the number of likes for each post using a separate table to maintain scalability.
 ---

 ## 🤝 Contributing